Masey McLain: Film

+Television

 Awards and reviews

 Although Guardian film critic Jordan Hoffman generally panned I'm Not Ashamed, he praised McLain's acting, saying she was the film's "saving grace" and "a terrific, warm and engaging performer", concluding that "the sky is the limit" for her future in acting.
 Writing in The Christian Index, editor Gerald Harris called her, "...a gifted actor, charming in every way, and certainly sincere in her faith".

 She was nominated for Best Supporting Actress in 2017 for her role in the film Because of Grácia at the Great Lakes Christian Film Festival.
 Of her acting in the 2018 film, If You're Gone, a reviewer said McLain, "really shines ...
 You feel her joy, her sadness, and her grief as she portrays this character".